PayPal's low-code apps versus Powform's no-code solutions

 PayPal APIs are scalable to any sized organisation, from a sole trader to a small business to a large enterprise, PayPal has the resources to sustain the largest organisations and is used by corporations all around the world.

 PayPal also has the PayPal Business app, which allows you to keep track of all the business activity on your account involving PayPal.

-PayPal Merchant Technical Support
+PayPal Merchant technical support

-Powform, however, offers an easy no-code solution to this problem.
-No-Code platforms like Powform can be used by citizen developers (developers with no formal training or experience with coding) to build highly effective and presentable apps with the company branding built-in.
-Platforms like Powform also offer highly flexible components which can suit more than just your payment solutions, they can be configured to help with staff training, market research, and much more.
+Powform, however, offers an easy, no-code solution to this problem.
+No-code platforms like Powform can be used by non-technical people and citizen developers (developers with no formal training or experience with coding) to build highly effective and presentable apps with company branding built-in.
+Platforms like Powform also offer highly flexible components which can improve more than just your payment solutions - they can be configured to help with staff training, market research, and much more.

 Powform offers all the benefits of PayPal - the smart buttons, the security, the adaptability - but makes it even easier to develop your form-based web app.
 It is a drag-and-drop interface that can be used to build simple or complex apps for use across email, social media, and your website.
 We also offer the same high level of testability as PayPal - use our in-app messenger to select a handful of employees or contacts to troubleshoot your app before launch.
 You can have your branded Powform web app ready in hours.
 Get all the benefits of a PayPal with a lot less effort!